-The NSSF FQDN shall be constructed by prefixing its Home Network Domain Name (see clause 28.2) with the label "nssf." as described below:
+The NSSF FQDN for an NSSF in an operator's PLMN shall be constructed by prefixing its Home Network Domain Name (see clause 28.2) with the label "nssf." as described below:

 - nssf.5gc.mnc<MNC>.mcc<MCC>.3gppnetwork.org

+The NSSF FQDN for an NSSF in an operator's SNPN, if not pre-configured in the NF, shall be constructed by prefixing the Home Network Domain Name (see clause 28.2) of the SNPN in which the NSSF is located with the label "nssf." as described below:

+- nssf.5gc.nid<NID>.mnc<MNC>.mcc<MCC>.3gppnetwork.org